shaunmulligan/salesforceTemp/README.md

 **Warning: disconnect the raspberry pi for power before wiring up these parts**

-1. Connect up the DS18b20 temperature senosr as shown in the diagram, with pin1 (black wire) connected to ground (GND), pin2 (blue wire) connected to GPIO4 of the raspberry pi and pin3 (red wire) connected to 3.3V.
+1. Connect up the DS18b20 temperature sensor as shown in the diagram, with pin1 of the temp probe (black wire) connected to ground (GND), pin2 (blue wire) connected to GPIO4 of the raspberry pi and pin3 (red wire) connected to 3.3V of the raspberry pi.
-1. Additionally you will need to connect a resistor between pin2 (the data line) and the 3.3V supply voltage.
+1. Additionally you will need to connect a resistor between pin2 (blue wire) and the 3.3V supply voltage.
 This resistor can be any value between 4.7KΩ and 10KΩ.
 1. Connect the ethernet cable to the raspberry pi and power it up using the micro usb.
 Here is a diagram of the circuit: